CatUnderTheLeaf/path_from_image/README.md

 ## Usage

-This package has 3 nodes:
+This package has 4 nodes:
 - `trans_matrix_getter` - calculates transformation matrix for perspective transform
 - `lane_area_drawer` - warps image using transformation matrix, finds lanes and draws lane area over a camera image
 - `image_warper` - just warps an image
+- `path_publisher` - publishes `nav_msgs.msg.Path` of the middle of the lane in the robot/car frame
 1. Install [`custom_msgs`](https://github.com/CatUnderTheLeaf/custom_msgs.git) in the same `src` directory.
 2. Static TF messages should be published, so there is a transformation between robot frame and camera optical frame
 > I use URDF robot model with `joint_state_publisher` and `robot_state_publisher`.